jbetancur/react-data-table-component/README.md

 ## Theming
 Under Development

 The curent default Theme is very "material".
-Plans are to have 3 build in selectable themes (clean, bootstrap, material).
+Near term plans are to have 3 built-in prop selectable themes (none, bootstrap, material).

 You can override or replace the current theme using the `customTheme` prop